Liver Cancer Treatment Information

 - Interventional radiology – Interventional radiology includes ablation, which destroys cancer cells without removing them, and embolization, which reduces or blocks the blood flow to the tumor.

 Because liver cancer is a rare form of cancer, it’s crucial to receive treatment at a high-volume cancer center with oncological specialists who diagnose and treat this type of cancer regularly.
-Moffitt Cancer Center has a Gastrointestinal Oncology Program staffed with surgical oncologists, medical oncologists, radiation oncologists, radiologists, pathologists, nurses and other specialists who focus exclusively on liver cancer.
+Moffitt Cancer Center has a Gastrointestinal Oncology Program staffed with surgical oncologists, medical oncologists, radiation oncologists, radiologists, pathologists, nurses and other specialists who focus exclusively on liver diseases.
 This team takes a collaborative and individualized approach to diagnosing and treating each patient, fully assessing each patient and performing such services as:

 - Reviewing previous test results for a second opinion